 Jose Pablo Dundore-Arias

 PhD.
 2015.
 University of Wisconsin, Department of Plant Pathology.
 Thesis title, “Investigating the mechanisms of how phytophagous insects enhance the epiphytic survival and transmission of Salmonella enterica in association with fresh produce”.
 Currently a Post-doctoral, Research Associate in the Soil Microbiome research program at the University of Minnesota (https://plpa.cfans.umn.edu/people/staff).

 Anders has several interests in sustainable vegetable production with an emphasis on Integrated Pest Management (IPM) and Insect Resistance Management (IRM).
-His research concentration focuses upon coupling emerging geospatial techniques and primary research to further develop effective pest management strategies.
-Using Colorado potato beetle as a model, Anders’s project works to document variable overwintering biology and crop colonization of the pest in Wisconsin.
-He is currently a post-doctoral researcher at NC State University.
+His research concentration focused upon coupling emerging geospatial techniques and primary research to further develop effective pest management strategies.
+Using Colorado potato beetle as a model, Anders’s project worked to document variable overwintering biology and crop colonization of the pest in Wisconsin.
+He is an Assistant Professor at NC State University.

-Dr. Kenneth E. Frost has recently accepted a tenure-track, Assistant Professor position with Oregon State University and located at the Hermiston Agricultural Research and Extension Center, in Hermiston, Oregon.
-Ken earned his PhD in our laboratory in 2012 and has been appointed as a post-doctoral, Research Associate in the Vegetable Pathology laboratory here at the UW-Madison.
-Ken will be appointed as the Vegetable and Specialty Crops Pathologist on Feb 1, 2015 and will have responsibilities for plant diseases associated with high-valued, specialty crops in Oregon and the Pacific Northwest Region.
-Ken, we will miss you, but we know you will have great success!
+Dr. Kenneth E. Frost earned his PhD in our laboratory in 2012 and was a post-doctoral, Research Associate in the Vegetable Pathology laboratory here at the UW-Madison.
+He is currently a tenure-track, Assistant Professor at Oregon State University, located at the Hermiston Agricultural Research and Extension Center, in Hermiston, Oregon.
+Ken is the Vegetable and Specialty Crops Pathologist and has responsibilities for plant diseases associated with high-valued, specialty crops in Oregon and the Pacific Northwest Region.